-Commissioned by the Norwegian violinist Henning Kraggerud and the festival «Vestfold Festspillene» 2010 Fabian Müller wrote a piece for solo violin, «Munch`s Traum(a),» inspired by Edward Munch.
+Commissioned by the Norwegian violinist Henning Kraggerud and the music festival «Vestfold Festspillene» 2010 Fabian Müller wrote a piece for solo violin, «Munch`s Traum(a),» inspired by Edward Munch.
 The piece is part of a «Munch Suite», to which 15 composers from different countries have contributed.
-It will be released soon on CD.
+It was released on CD by SIMAX 2013.

-2010 he wrote for the Carmina Quartet and commissioned by the Swiss Arts Council Pro Helvetia his 2nd String Quartet «The Helvetic», and more recently for the same ensemble his fourth String Quartet.
+2010 he wrote his 2nd String Quartet «The Helvetic» for the Carmina Quartet commissioned by the Swiss Arts Council Pro Helvetia.

-Recent works are also the «Concerto per Klee» for cello and chamber orchestra, which was premiered by the cellist Steven Isserlis and the «Weinberger Chamber Orchestra» conducted by Gábor Takács-Nagy, the «Weinberger Divertimento» premiered by the same ensemble, and the «Concerto for Orchestra» which was presented on a tour throughout Switzerland (season 08/09) with «Austrian-Hungarian Haydn-Philharmonic Orchestra» conducted by Christopher Hogwood.
+Recent works are also the «Concerto per Klee» for cello and chamber orchestra, which was premiered by the cellist Steven Isserlis and the «Weinberger Chamber Orchestra» conducted by Gábor Takács-Nagy, the «Weinberger Divertimento» premiered by the same ensemble as well as the «Concerto for Orchestra» which was presented on a tour throughout Switzerland (season 08/09) with the «Austrian-Hungarian Haydn-Philharmonic Orchestra» conducted by Christopher Hogwood.

 «Taranis» (2006) for large orchestra was premiered by the Bern Symphony Orchestra and conductor Dimitrj Liss in the season 08/09 and was on tour in Germany conducted by Andrey Boreyko in spring 2009.